Why is my hen crowing? If this is a question you’ve asked yourself, then read on – you’re not alone!

 When she finds good food, she will announce it with a sort of “tuk tuk” call to draw in the rest of the flock.
 It’s similar to the call used by a mother hen when she talks to her young.

-Hens Can Crow – And It’s Usually Nothing to Worry About
+Can Hens Grow Like Roosters?
+Yes – and It’s Nothing to Worry About!

 Believe it or not, it is possible for a hen to crow!
 Fortunately, it is usually nothing you need to worry about.
 It’s usually a sign that one hen, in particular, has established dominance over the other hens in the flock.
 The crowing behavior may go away on its own over time, but if it doesn’t, there’s no reason to panic.
 It is totally harmless.